 For many people, the thought of participating in a blood test for life insurance sounds as fun as getting stuck in an elevator.
 Typically, the life insurance blood test is unavoidable and needs to be completed before you can get approved.
+This is standard even for the top rated life insurance companies.
 We’re going to go over the most frequently asked questions about the life insurance blood test and exam.
 Hopefully by the end, we’ll set you at ease and you’ll be ready conquer any fears about the exam.

 Life Insurance Medical Exam